 BCTC is committed to continuing to provide relevant, timely information about BC's transmission system.
 To that end, we intend to augment the information in this report with similar postings for other areas where potential generation activity is identified.
-BCTC will update this information as new constraints are identified.
+BCTC will update this information as new constraints and/or new upgrades are identified, or when there are significant changes in system configuration, generation resources and load.

+Market Operations

+E-mail: bctc.interconnection@bctc.com

-Market Operations E-mail: bctc.interconnection@bctc.com Phone: (604) 699-7381 FAX: (604) 699-7539
+Phone: (604) 699-7381 FAX: (604) 699-7539